 As the home of the Network Integration Evaluation (NIE), large-scale exercises that progress the Army’s network through Soldier feedback, Fort Bliss is synonymous with modernization.

-Now, after six years of making technological strides for Soldiers across the force, [ ...DVIDS ]
+Now, after six years of making technological strides for Soldiers across the force, the NIEs are transforming to meet the Army’s current mission by adding new venues and new units to the mix.

 By Courtney McBride, INSIDE DEFENSE

 The appointment of Lt.
 Gen. H.R.
-McMaster to serve as President Trump's national security adviser has created a vacancy at the top of the Army Capabilities Integration Center, which is charged with de [ ...INSIDE DEFENSE ]
+McMaster to serve as President Trump's national security adviser has created a vacancy at the top of the Army Capabilities Integration Center, which is charged with defining the Army of the future.

 The ARCIC develops concepts, learns, and integrates capabilities to improve our Army and ensure the effectiveness of the Joint Force.